bedrockdata/password-verify/README.md

 ## Summary

-A light-weight salty password generator and verifier that does not use 3rd party libraries that uses only Javascript.
+A light-weight salty password generator and verifier that does not use 3rd party libraries and is written entirely with Javascript.

 ## Testing